lsst/rtn-045/index.rst

 Jira tickets
 ------------

-Remember to make comments in the associated Jira tickets about the major updates and mark the ticket as done.
+Remember to make comments in the associated Jira tickets about the major updates as work progresses.

+After the PR is merged, request a review on the ticket (usually from the CST team lead).
+After the ticket has been reviewed, the ticket status can be set as done.

 Updates to the RSP's recommended version